Pricing Carbon |

 Utilities and industries in areas where cap and trade legislation have been mandated are subject to an ETS; which is the regulatory system that details what limits for GHGs industries have, and the value of carbon permits.
-Carbon-intensive industries that are considered for inclusion in emission trading systems include: fossil fuel power plants & oil/ gas refineries (always included in carbon pricing systems), and/ or fossil fuel intensive product manufacturing companies, and/ or cement and steel manufacturing industries, and/or transportation sectors that rely on fossil fuel energy (such as long-haul shipping including heavy trucking, ocean freight shipping, & aviation).
+Carbon-intensive industries that are considered for inclusion in emission trading systems include fossil fuel power plants & oil/ gas refineries (always included in carbon pricing systems).

 Governments may either “grandfather in” GHG allowances (essentially give away permits based on past GHG production), or auction permits off.
 Carbon pricing has a few purposes that benefit people generally; it can be used for the public good through encouraging/ increasing sustainability measures such as renewable energy projects and energy efficiency projects.

-To make cap and trade systems even more effective, there should be even more offset credits allowed in these systems for trades with companies that implement GHG emission saving renewable energy and energy efficiency technologies like: solar and wind farms and/ or other renewable energy projects, CCS, integrative gasification combined cycle (IGCC), anaerobic digestion (AD), combined heat and power (cogeneration) (CHP), etc…
+To make cap and trade systems even more effective, more offset credits could be allowed in ETS for trades with companies that implement GHG emission-saving renewable energy and energy efficiency technologies.
+Trades to be included as carbon offsets can include: solar and wind farms, and other renewable energy projects, CCS, integrative gasification combined cycle (IGCC), anaerobic digestion (AD), combined heat and power (CHP), etc…

-Carbon offsets for reforestation, planting trees, and other conservation projects provide fossil fuel intensive companies a “nature-based" offsetting solution; as trees, plants, and wilderness ecosystems, sequester carbon.
+Carbon offsets for reforestation, planting trees, and other conservation projects provide fossil fuel-intensive companies with "nature-based" offsetting solutions.
+Trees, plants, and wilderness ecosystems sequester carbon.
 Ideally, carbon offsets should be valued and calibrated to truly offset the company's emissions, as reflected in the company's investment in the offsets.